xinchi-he/opswat/README.md

 Thanks for reviewing my code.
 The code is written in Go.
 Please follow the instructions to run the code.

-The following procedure assumes you are running with the Liunx environment, specifically the Debian-based distribution
+The following procedure assumes you are running with the Linux environment, specifically the Debian-based distribution

 1. Install Go
 ```